 Garages and permanent outbuildings

 Repair category -

 Notes N/A

-Outside areas and boundaries Repair category 2 Notes There is deterioration to boundary fencing.
-There are mature trees growing within influencing distance of the house.
+Outside areas and boundaries Repair category 2 Notes General deterioration and vegetation growth was evident to boundary walls.
+There are mature trees growing within influencing distance of boundary walls.
 A tree surgeon will be able to provide further advice.